danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 ]
 ```

-When the master list has been created:
+When the master list has also been created:
 ```json
 [
   {